buddemat/ds-object-detection-urban-environment/README.md

 ### Prerequisites
 This project is ready to be executed in the Udacity classroom workspace environment, which has the readily split Waymo data already downloaded and stored in subfolders under `/home/workspace/data`.
 To download and split the data yourself, please refer to the according steps in the [Computer Vision Starter github project](https://github.com/udacity/nd013-c1-vision-starter).

-The Udacity classroom workspace uses Python 3.7.3 and uses the following packages:
+The Udacity classroom workspace uses Python 3.7.3 and uses the following packages (list generated with `pipreqs`):

 ```
 absl_py==0.10.0